Time Warner to spin out its magazine unit

 "A complete spin-off of Time Inc provides strategic clarity for Time Warner Inc enabling us to focus entirely on our television networks and film and TV production businesses, and improves our growth profile," Bewkes said in a statement.

-When Time Warner spun out AOL it dropped the Internet company from its nameplate.
-Conversely, the cable division kept the Time Warner name after its separation, Time Warner Cable.
+When Time Warner spun out AOL AOL.N it dropped the Internet company from its nameplate.
+Conversely, the cable division kept the Time Warner name after its separation, Time Warner Cable TWC.N.

 According to a company representative, there are no plans to change Time Warner's name after Time Inc is spun out.